 2. Importing Images in Luminar

-Once you’ve downloaded Luminar, the next step is to fire it up and start importing images.
-There are two ways you can add images in Luminar.
-You can either add a folder with images or a single image.
-Simply click on the ‘+’ sign on the top-left and you can see these two options.
+Once you’ve downloaded Luminar NEO, the next step is to start importing your images.
+Luminar NEO provides two straightforward options: add a folder with images or add a single image.
+Simply click on the ‘+’ sign at the top left, and you’ll see these two options.

-If you have a folder wherein you have all the images you want to work with, use the “Add Folder with images…” option.
-This will add the folder to the Luminar library.
-But, in case you just need to work with a single file, go with the latter option.
+If you have a folder containing all the images you want to work with, selecting the “Add Folder with images…” option will add the folder to the Luminar library.
+However, if you’re focusing on a single file, go with the latter option.

 3. Organizing Files in Luminar Library

-Luminar is not just a photo-editing software.
-It has a photo management module built into it that allows you to organize your photos according to date, ratings, and favorites.
-You can also flag or reject an image, and Luminar also lets you set a color label to images to help you categorize your images better.
+Luminar NEO isn’t just about photo editing—it also features a built-in photo management module that allows you to organize your photos based on date, ratings, and favorites.
+You can flag or reject images, and Luminar even lets you assign color labels to images, making categorization a breeze.

 4. Editing Images in Luminar